pbomestar/sport-shop-api/README.md

-Project desctiption and guide for setup.
+Project description and guide for setup.